aleen42/PersonalWiki/projectManagement/review/review.md

 - The email is the most appropriate medium for all types of communications.

-> *<strong>wrong reason</strong>: it not appropriate for assessing commitment, building consensus, mediating a conflict, resolving a misunderstanding, making an ironic statement, conveying a reference document, reinforcing one’s authority, or maintaining confidentiality*
+> *<strong>wrong reason</strong>: it not appropriate for assessing commitment, building consensus, mediating a conflict, resolving a misunderstanding, making an ironic statement, conveying a reference document, reinforcing one's authority, or maintaining confidentiality*

 - The project summary report is a summary of all the lessons-learned reports.